-Working with lace fabric is an industry that has been around for centuries.
+Making lace fabric is an industry that has been around for centuries.
 In its most defined form, fabric lace is a beautiful and delicate textile.
 It has a distinct web-like open construct, made from yarn or thread.
 The most common yarns used in white lace fabric are cotton, silk, and linen.
-Yarns are looped, braided, and twisted to give lace its unique attributes.
+They are looped, braided, and twisted to give lace its unique attributes.

-With modern lace manufacturing, synthetic yarns are also widely used.
+Synthetic yarns are also widely used, above all in modern lace manufacturing.
 In the most common uses, the yarns are dyed white, which gives the fabric a sense of purity and innocence.

 White lace fabric is perhaps the most well-known and widely used lace.
 It is a much-loved fabric choice when it comes to wedding dresses, adding elegance and refinement, combining traditional values with modern interpretations.
 White lace is easy to combine with other fabric, making it versatile and appealing to dressmakers.